D4v30h/MinesweeperFX/README.md

 MinesweeperFX
 =============

-A multiplayer game of Minesweeper created using JavaFX.
+A game of Minesweeper created using JavaFX.